m1ddl3w4r3/Gat/README.md

 go build Mangle.go
 ```
 ## Usage
+Gat will use 'MSF's Multi Handler' by default.(If listener selected)\
+Other options are available such as:

+*socat\
+*ncat

+These shells can be upgraded to meterpreter shells using the 'meterpreter' command in Gat.

 ##Gat.sh to make things easy.
+***WARNING*** Change CN
 ```
 ./Gat.sh - Will show example and ascii art.
 ./Gat.sh [ Windows|Mac|Linux ] <LHOST> <LPORT> - Will generate given OS type payload.